wp-plugins/wp-e-commerce-simple-product-options/readme.txt

 == Frequently Asked Questions ==

+= The options chosen are supposed to be displayed during checkout - where are they? = The current stable release of WP e-Commerce doesn't have the hooks to allow external plugins to display info like this during checkout.
+They're coming in a future version - watch this space

 = Can I change the price charged according to the option chosen? = No, if you want the product options to affect stock, or pricing then you should use WP e-Commerce's built in "Variations" functionality